 Made up of two active volcanoes blanketed in lush green tropical forest, this island is surely a place you’ll want to experience.
 The island was said to be inhabited since 2000-2500 B.C. and there are still many remnants of these natives.
 Canoe through lagoons and rivers, horseback through the untouched country-side, bicycle to beautiful white sand beaches, or take a bus from village to village.
 There is no place like it in the world.

-This small city is considered the heart of Nicaraguan culture.
+This small, colonial city of Leon is considered the heart of Nicaraguan culture.
 Up until 1851, Leon was the capital of the country.
 You can still see and feel the history within its streets.
 The Leon cathedral is the largest in all Central American and its building are some of the most dated in the entire country.

 Little Corn Island

 Located about 45 miles off the Caribbean shore of Nicaragua, this tiny island is found.
 It is truly a tropical paradise that is still completely untouched by the hands of typical tourists.
 A trip here will be most enjoyed by those who love to travel far off the beaten path.
 English is the first language and scuba diving and deep sea fishing are the activities of choice…well, besides lying in a hammock, eating fresh lobster, and listening to Caribbean tunes…

 1 US Dollar = 26.11 Nicaraguan Cordoba Oro.
 Money exchange is available in banks, exchange houses, hotels and street vendors (not recommended).
 Dollars are readily accepted anywhere except in the countryside.
 The airport tax is $20.00 and sales tax is 15%.

 U.S. Citizens are required to have a passport valid for at least six months after entering the country.
 A Tourist Card (US$ 5.00) must be bought upon arrival.